Join Our FREE Live Webinar

 Cons of Rental Properties

-• Tenant Challenges: Dealing with difficult tenants or experiencing frequent tenant turnover can be stressful and costly.
+• Tenant Challenges: When learning how to invest in real estate, dealing with difficult tenants or experiencing frequent tenant turnover can be stressful and costly.

 • Ongoing Maintenance: Properties require regular maintenance, and unexpected repair needs can arise.